JeppeTh/Viaplay.bundle/README.md

 - Metro UI Dock Icon Set <a href="http://dakirby309.deviantart.com/gallery/#/d4n4w3q">http://dakirby309.deviantart.com/gallery/#/d4n4w3q</a>

 # Changes
+22/02/2014:
++ Remove hardcoded url for fetching stream (may require PIN to be added in config)
++ Fixed search for Samsung Plex
++ Added support for PIN (no pop-up though).

 12/02/2014:
 + Fixed bug which made it impossible to run plugin at initial installation.